realyukii/gweeb_connlogger/writeup.md

 0x00007ffff6dfe070     00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00    ................
 gef➤
 ```

+---
+some 'unwanted' socket file descriptor still accidently registered on context, so we need to unwatch it if any
+my gdb session shows it only perform socket() -> close() sequence